Your Library Card

 - Magazines will be loaned for a period of seven (7) days.

-- Videos, DVDs, and Computer CD-Roms are loaned for seven (7) days.
+- Videos, DVDs, console games, CD-Roms are loaned for seven (7) days.

 - Patrons may request a reserve on items not immediately available.
 See Reserve Procedures for more details.